ritz078/socialShare.js/readme.md

-description|current page meta tag description|Can be set to be shared as description on twitter title|current page title|Title that will be shared counts|true|set to false to bypass http request to get the counts twitter|true|set to false to disable pinterest|true|set to false to disable facebook|true|set to false to disable linkedin|true|set to false to disable gPlus|true|set to false to disable image|null|url of the image that will be shared with the links toWord|true|to convert count numbers into words eg: 12000 to 12K twitterVia|null|string containing the via value for twitter sharing eg: 'ritz078'.Mandatory if twitter is set to true
+description|current page meta tag description|Can be set to be shared as description on twitter title|current page title|Title that will be shared counts|true|set to false to bypass http request to get the counts twitter|true|set to false to disable pinterest|true|set to false to disable facebook|true|set to false to disable linkedin|true|set to false to disable image|null|url of the image that will be shared with the links toWord|true|to convert count numbers into words eg: 12000 to 12K twitterVia|null|string containing the via value for twitter sharing eg: 'ritz078'.Mandatory if twitter is set to true